zmikez/The_IT_Guide/The_Guide.md

 ﻿# Policies

-These are all generalizations but generalizations based on the observation of and the simplification of facts.
-Sure, there are exceptions but for every 100 people that think that they are an exception of the rule, 99 are wrong and that 1 that is correct is probably wrong too.
+These are all generalizations but generalizations based on the observation of, and the simplification of, facts.
+Sure, there are exceptions, but for every 100 people that think that they are an exception of the rule, 99 are wrong and that 1 that is correct is probably wrong too.

  * [Nuance](#nuance)